Archive

 Sex, murder, financial power and pathological greed come together in the explosive suspense thriller by Sheldon Filger, WALL STREET KILLS: A NOVEL ABOUT FINANCIAL POWER, VIOLENT SEX AND THE ULTIMATE SNUFF MOVIE.

-This video provides a free audio reading from chapter one of “Wall Street Kills.”
-The scene depicted involves two characters from “Wall Street Kills” having a business conversation in a Los Angeles suburb.
-One character is Peter Hoffman, director of new business development for a secretive Wall Street hedge fund and private equity group.
+business development for a secretive Wall Street hedge fund and private equity group.
 The other character is Daniel Iachino, president of a major independent film company specializing in “adult entertainment” for niche markets.
-Hoffman is on a mission to investigate if portraying unsimulated violent death in the form of entertainment would be a lucrative business investment.
-The conversation between the two men quickly focuses on the phenomenon of snuff movies.
+Hoffman is on a mission to investigate if portraying unsimulated violent death in the

 The latest report from the World Economic Outlook, released by the International Monetary Fund, cuts its forecast on global GDP growth.
 Of greater importance is the focus the IMF placed on the Eurozone debt crisis.
 According to the IMF report, “The utmost priority is to resolve the crisis in the euro area.”